 Scientists looked at 1,763 Korean men and found the “flushers” who drank more than four alcoholic beverages a week had a greater risk of developing high blood pressure compared to those who didn’t drink at all.

 But, the “non-flushers” were only more likely to have high blood pressure if they had more than eight drinks a week.

 Having high blood pressure can increase your chances of heart disease and stroke.

-A 2017 review of 10 different studies found that facial flushing response to alcohol was associated with higher cancer risk, particularly esophageal cancer, in men in East Asia.
+A of 10 different studies found that facial flushing response to alcohol was associated with higher cancer risk, particularly esophageal cancer, in men in East Asia.
 It was not associated with cancer risk among women.

 Some doctors believe that the flushing effect might be helpful in identifying those at risk for these diseases.

 Medicines called histamine-2 (H2) blockers can control facial flushing.
 These drugs work by slowing the breakdown of alcohol to acetaldehyde in your bloodstream.
 Common H2 blockers include:

 Brimonidine is another popular treatment for facial flushing.
 It’s a topical therapy that lessens facial redness temporarily.
 The medicine works by reducing the size of very small blood vessels.